bee-san/thm/README.md

 # Template repo
 Need a template repo so people cna fork it and copy it.
 Must have scripts in root, and folders for notes.

+# BashRC support

+Appends your BASHRC to the end of the current BASHRC